 6. Lose the fixed mindset and learn to be wrong

-Through all of the blog posts I have read of Marcus’s, I’ve noticed that he changes his opinion or interpretation of events frequently.
+Through all of the blog posts I have read of Mark’s, I’ve noticed that he changes his opinion or interpretation of events frequently.
 This is because rather than having a fixed mindset, he has a growth mindset.

 With a growth mindset, we can learn to adapt and understand that no idea stays true forever.
 The Earth and our success are changing every single day.
 To inspire people you need to be constantly changing what you can teach and having new messages to spread.